 The Olympic Peninsula, with its snow capped mountains, lakes, beaches, a National Park, and rainforests, is one of the most diverse spots in Washington.
 We love taking day and weekend trips out to the peninsula and hiking the beautiful trails, seeing waterfalls, and walking the beaches.
 There’s no other place like it in Washington!
-Here’s our suggested itinerary for 2 days road trippin’ on the Olympic Peninsula, which hits up some of our favorite spots, as well as popular spots we have yet to visit.
+Here’s our suggested itinerary for a weekend road trip on the Olympic Peninsula, which hits up some of our favorite spots, as well as popular spots we have yet to visit.
 Our travel philosophy is to see as much as we can in a short period of time, especially on a road trip, which is how we have structured this guide, so it’s really jam packed!

 To make things easier, we are including the amount of hours driving and recommended amount of time for each stop to make sure you can squeeze it all in.
 Don’t let the hours driving scare you, driving on the peninsula is part of the experience!
 If you want to slow down and spend more time at each place, we recommend either cutting some of the stops that are less appealing to you or adding on an extra day and spreading it all out.
 It’s impossible to enjoy all the peninsula has to offer in 2 days, so we also included some additional activities if you want to extend your trip or take additional trips in the future.

 Note: The hours driving numbers are assuming that Seattle is your starting and ending point.

 Leave in the morning to head towards the western coast of the peninsula.
 We suggest getting out the door by 7 AM at the latest!

 Stop #1: Grab some coffee at Olympia Coffee Roasting Company (30 mins)

 - We love this spot and always make a stop here on the way to the Peninsula.